mehrdadmoradabadi/gambitChallenge-back/Readme.md

 This is a simple JAVA application to solve the Gambit challenge task.
 This will help you to translate the register values to the human-readable values.

-This project has another repository for [Frontend]("https://github.com/mehrdadmoradabadi/gambitChallenge-front") feal free to check the backend part too.
+This project has another repository for [Frontend]("https://github.com/mehrdadmoradabadi/gambitChallenge-front") feel free to check the Front part too.

 You can also visit live [Demo](https://gambitchallenge-back.onrender.com)
 ****